Joqsan/bert-vs-fnet/README.md

 # Introduction

-## Why vanilla transformer is not efficient
+## Why vanilla transformers are not efficient

 The main efficiency bottleneck in Transformer models is its self-attention mechanism.